Logo

 thalamocortical_structuralconnectivity/template: thalamocortical template tractography

-thalamocortical_structuralconnectivity/individual: PNC and HCPD autotrack outputs
+thalamocortical_structuralconnectivity/individual: PNC, HCPD, and HBN autotrack outputs

 qsirecon_0.16.0RC3: PNC and HCPD qsirecon clones with dsi-studio gqi and fib outputs